 Ai Tre Scalini

-€€ | Casual/Wine Bar | Outdoor Seating | Kids | Colosseum/Termini/Monti
+€€-€€€ | Casual Wine Bar | Outdoor Seating | Kids | Colosseum/Termini/Monti Area

-For a great gastronomic experience, head there for happy hour and order a glass of red wine accompanied by a selection of their delectable finger food and snacks, such as Gorgonzola cheese with honey and walnuts, truffle sausages, ricotta di bufala with truffle honey and freshly cut prosciutto!
+Famous for the hanging vines that cover the wall and somewhat magically cross the street as well, you simply can’t miss this place.
+For a great gastronomic experience, go there for happy hour and order a glass of red wine accompanied by a selection of their delectable finger foods and snacks.
+Try the Gorgonzola cheese with honey and walnuts, truffle sausages, and the ricotta di bufala with truffle honey and freshly cut prosciutto!

-€€€ | Adventurous | Pantheon/Piazza Navona
+€€€ | Adventurous | Pantheon/Piazza Navona Area

 This group of shops and restaurants are owned and operated by a few chefs with Michelin star backgrounds.
 However, you won’t get Michelin star prices here.
 Definitely more expensive than your average meal but really cool and worth the money.